-The clinical rotation provides the students with an opportunity for reinforcement of skills taught in the didactic and clinical lab components through practice in clinical area of approved health care facilities and Emergency Medical Services.
+The clinical rotation provides students with an opportunity to reinforcement skills taughtin the didactic and clinical lab components through practice in clinical areas of approved health care facilities and Emergency Medical Services.
 All clinical experiences will be under the supervision of a designated preceptor.
-Each student is responsible for turning in their requests for clinical time as directed to the program coordinator for scheduling rotations.
+Each student is responsible for using the software tool FISDAP for scheduling rotations.
 The School of Emergency Medical Services has agreements with hospitals in Bedford, Blair, Cambria, Huntington, Fulton, Clearfield, Centre and Somerset counties.
 Additional facility requests may be initiated for clinical learning experiences.
-Emergency Medical Services re selected for field internship rotations.
-Students may request a specific Emergency Medical Services service, however approval of that service is determined by the School of Emergency Medical Services Coordinator and Medical Director.
+Students may request a specific Emergency Medical Service, however, approval of that service is determined by the School of Emergency Medical Services Coordinator and Medical Director.